ParagEkbote/ParagEkbote.github.io/README.md

-This webiste was created with [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/) .
+This website was created with [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/) .